caileemitchell/ebb-and-flow/README.md

  - - -
  ### Things to Remember
- - Consider your audience
+ - Consider your audience.
  - Avoid HTML for presentation and appearance purposes - that's what CSS is for.
- - Be organized
+ - Be organized.
- - Be *flexible*
+ - Be *flexible.*

  - - -